Skip to Content

 The fall foliage season is the most popular time to visit Vermont.
 It’s a mixed blessing for travelers.
 On the one hand, Vermont in the fall is incredibly beautiful, and every town and village wants you to visit.

-There are festivals, sidewalk sales, and special events all over the state to celebrate autumn in Vermont, and to celebrate you, the traveler who is coming to spend money at local Vermont businesses.
+There are festivals, sidewalk sales, and special events all over the state to celebrate autumn in Vermont and to celebrate you, the traveler who is coming to spend money at local Vermont businesses.

-On the other hand, visiting Vermont in the fall means more traffic on back roads, not to mention a harder time booking rooms and making dinner reservations.
+Yes, visiting Vermont in the fall means more traffic on back roads, not to mention a harder time booking rooms and making dinner reservations.

-Is it worth it?
-Absolutely!
 I urge you to immerse yourself in Vermont’s most colorful season and try the following excursions – the best places to go and the best things to do in Vermont in the fall.

-Discover Fall in Stowe, Vermont and the Surrounding Communities
+Discover Fall in Stowe, Vermont

 Stowe Vermont featuring fall foliage.